Last Updated on

 While Sisu has been studied by Finnish and Finnish American researchers, there has been little evidence supporting its development as a psychological construct (Taramaa, 2007).

-Key evidence from this research indicates that in order to develop Sisu, as a quality, people need to offer themselves opportunities to thrive in tough situations so that they may learn what it takes to push themselves beyond their comfort level (Lahti, 2013).
+Key evidence from this research indicates that to develop Sisu as a quality, people need opportunities to thrive in tough situations so that they can develop the ability to push themselves beyond their comfort level (Lahti, 2013).

-Through these demanding experiences, people also internalize the necessary resources for challenges in the future.
+Through challenging experiences, people internalize the necessary resources for resilience to use in later challenging circumstances.

 “Sisu isn’t just a thought in our head.
 It is how we orientate our mind towards these situations: Are we able to endure, persevere, and grow, or are we limited by the situation we are in?” – Lahti, 2013

 Another important aspect of Sisu is the ability to engage our efforts during tough situations toward forward-thinking and determined action that ensures our success, rather than focusing only on the problem and its solutions.

 3 Tips to Develop Sisu